 When Loggly is connected to your issue tracker you can manually create an issue to track an error/event seen under the Loggly search page.

-Click the hamburger menu in action bar for the event in question.
+Click the hamburger menu from the action bar (three vertical dots) for the event in question.
 Click Create issue under the GitHub section.

-In the Create a new GitHub issue window, fill in the required details in the issue fields.
+In the Create a new GitHub issue window, provide the required details in the issue fields.

 To add a comment to an existing issue from a Loggly error event: